 The ski resorts are probably less busy than they are at Christmas since cantons don’t take their holidays at the same time.
 Even so, there will be a lot of people on the slopes.
 Every week in February, a Swiss canton has a ski holiday.
 By the end of February, most cantons are done with their ski holidays.

 Skiing in March

 Skiing in March can be difficult, especially if the weather starts to warm up.
 Unfortunately, this is hard to predict.
 It is not unusual to get warm and springlike for a week in March, only for it to snow for a couple of days, allowing skiing to be very enjoyable the following week.

 Nevertheless, March will be more comfortable on the slopes.
 There are fewer people than in February.
 Additionally, the days are longer.

 As long as there is enough snow, valley runs are still possible.
 Snow conditions may deteriorate after several hours though, especially at lower altitudes.

 Skiing in April

 Ski resorts typically close in April.
 This is especially true after Holy Week.
 Ski resort employees enjoy much-needed vacation time.
 They then begin cleaning the slopes, removing the poles, and checking and maintaining the mountain cable cars.
 Skiing in April is similar to skiing in late March.

-For the month of April, you can definitely enjoy some spring skiing.
-It is a pleasure to ski down the slopes with a t-shirt on, while enjoying lunch on a restaurant terrace in the picturesque Swiss Alps.
+In April, you can enjoy some spring skiing.
+It is a pleasure to ski down the slopes with a t-shirt on while enjoying lunch on a restaurant terrace in the picturesque Swiss Alps.

 - Most tourists who intend to ski tend to visit between Christmas and New Year.
 Lots of locals go skiing during this period as well.